History of women in the Italian Resistance: Representatives of institutions

 In the geo-political realities created during the war of liberation, women also covered roles of institutional responsibility.
 This is the case of Gisella Floreanini, the first woman in Italy to hold a government post in the partisan Republic of Ossola, between September and October 1944.
 A cultured and intelligent woman, she immediately became a point of reference for Italian anti-fascists.
 She was responsible for women's defense groups and was entrusted with the role of Commissioner for assistance and relations with the mass organizations of the Republic of Ossola.

-Hes contribution in the "forty days of freedom" of the Republic of Ossola, (this Republic existed from September 2 to October 22, 1944, the partisans attacked the fascist troops defeating them and thus proclaiming the republic.
-For this reason this period is called "forty days of freedom ") was so essential that it became its symbol.
+Her contribution in the "forty days of freedom" of the Republic of Ossola (this Republic existed from September 2 to October 22, 1944), the partisans attacked the fascist troops defeating them and thus proclaiming the republic.
+For this reason this period is called "forty days of freedom" was so essential that it became its symbol.

 Between 1944 and 1945, she reached the Garibaldian formations in Valsesia and continued the struggle.
-At that time, she became President of the Committee for the organization of women.
+At that time, she became President of the committee for the organization of women.
 At the end of the conflict she was appointed member of the National Council and was subsequently elected deputy to the Chamber of Deputies.

 Another woman who held political roles in the Resistance was Nilde Iotti.
 At a very young age she followed in the footsteps of her father, who died when she was still a teenager, and joined the PCI (Italian Communist Party).
 His first function in the Resistance was to carry orders.
 His first important commitment was that of responsible for women's defense groups essential in the collection of clothing, medicines, food for partisans.

 After the Italian Institutional Referendum of June 2, 1946, Nilde Iotti was elected to Parliament, first as a simple deputy and then as a member of the Constituent Assembly and helped to create article 3 of the Constitution of Italy where the equality of citizens was sanctioned: "All citizens have equal social dignity and are equal before the law, without distinction of sex, race, language, religion, political opinions, personal and social conditions."